All Episodes

 And I heard him say to the supervisor that they messed up yesterday.

-Okay, this storm is getting crazy, right?
+This storm is getting crazy.

 It's out of a lot of people's control.

-And so the reason they called me in is to try to harness that storm.
+And so the reason they called me in is to try to harness that storm, try to reel it back in before it gets really crazy.

-Um we like to control our mind, and when we do that, we can convince ourselves of a memory.
+And when we do that, we can convince ourselves of a memory.

-But when you're under a little bit of stress, which is what I'm doing to you purposely, um, your mind can be a little bit clearer.
+But when you're under a little bit of stress, which is what I'm doing to you purposely, your mind can be a little bit clearer.

-Anyway, 800-941 Sean, if you want to be a part of the program.
+Anyway, 800-941, Sean, if you want to be a part of the program.

 So there is a Pennsylvania senator.

-And he actually came out with a a pretty blistering op-ed about how, quote, the integrity of the election process lies at the heart of any republic.
+And he actually came out with a pretty blistering op-ed about how, quote, the integrity of the election process lies at the heart of any republic.

 And he posted this, I believe it was yesterday, and he is citing a Third Circuit Court of Appeals opinion regarding one of the most corrupt and unabashed election scandals in Pennsylvania history.

-It's called a Mark versus V Stinson case from 1994.
+It's called a Mark versus v.
+Stinson case from 1994.

 And the opinion, he goes on, the people, the ultimate source of governmental power, delegate to their elected representatives the authority to take measures which affect their welfare in a multitude of important ways.